 The Opening Ceremony is always a special and unique affair, with each city and host doing something a little different.
 This year, the Opening of Salon was particularly delightful.
 First, the Mayor of Leeuwarden welcomed us to his city and expressed his interest in the arts all across the Netherlands.
 We were then treated to a dance specifically choreographed for this event.
 Finally, this year’s Salon was coordinated with a very special event all across the Netherlands: The Liberation Day Festival.

-Salon is also host to educational sessions throughout the day where artists will demonstrate a particular skill or technique.
+The Salon is also host to educational sessions throughout the day where artists will demonstrate a particular skill or technique.
 Heidi Zilmer, a master of stencil and wallpaper, showed off her award-winning designs.
 Pierre Finkelstein gave a lecture on the vein structure of white marbles.
-Jean Sable performed a jaw dropping display of a verde marble column in under an hour.
-Dru Blair, master airbrush artist, demonstrated portrait work using nothing but an airbrush.
+Jean Sable performed a jaw-dropping display of a verde marble column in under an hour.
+Dru Blair, a master airbrush artist, demonstrated portrait work using nothing but an airbrush.